shaunabanana/unity-websocket-server/README.md

 A simple, zero-dependency WebSocket server for Unity.

 ## Usage
+* Download the UnityPackage from the [Releases page](https://github.com/shaunabanana/unity-websocket-server/releases).
+Import.
 * Create an empty GameObject, assign the script `WebSocketServer.cs`.
 * Input the IP and port of the server.
 * Add callbacks to the `onMessage` UnityEvent.